 It is often overlooked that exercise has benefits beyond bone density that impact overall fracture rates.
 Exercise increases strength, coordination, body awareness, and balance.
 All of these are key factors in preventing bone fractures caused by falls.
 Which might in-part explain why Yoga has been shown to be helpful in preventing bone fractures.
 The New York Times recently wrote about a decade long study following over 200 people (mostly women) with osteopenia or osteoporosis who practiced yoga for 12 minutes a day.
 The result was 0 fractures during that decade, and some improvement in bone density in the spine and femur.

+However, there are some things to avoid if you already have osteoporosis, such as deep twists and flexion of the spine (rounding the spine forward).
+Learn more about the do’s and dont’s for yoga and osteoporosis.
 Stress is another culprit in bone loss.
 It is worth noting that the 12 minutes of yoga described above included savasana, the part at the end of a yoga class where you lay on your back, close your eyes, and breath.

 Other lifestyle factors that impact bone density